Digital Single Market: new Challenges for European Copyright, Innovation and Creativity

 Place: European University Institute, Florence

-Scientific Coordinators: Madeleine de Cock Buning (EUI) and Thomas Dreier, Karlsruhe Institute for Technology (KIT)
+Scientific Coordinators: Madeleine De Cock Buning (EUI, Utrecht University) and Thomas Dreier (Karlsruhe Institute of Technology)

 This Executive Training Course focuses on the Digital Single Market and its new challenges for European copyright, innovation and creativity.
 It will analyse the New Directive Copyright in the Digital Single Market and the challenges brought by innovation in creation by Artificial Intelligence (AI).